Truck driver on trial in crash that killed 7 motorcyclists

 Associated Press

-Volodymyr Zhukovskyy, 26, who had taken heroin, fentanyl and cocaine on June 21, 2019, “weaved back and forth repeatedly” before the head-on crash along U.S. Route 2 in Randolph, New Hampshire, prosecutor John McCormick said in his opening statement in Zhukovskyy’s trial in state superior court in Lancaster.
+The truck driver, Volodymyr Zhukovskyy, 26, who had taken heroin, fentanyl and cocaine on June 21, 2019, “weaved back and forth repeatedly” before the head-on crash, prosecutor John McCormick said in his opening statement in Zhukovskyy’s trial in state superior court in Lancaster.

-He said multiple witnesses would testify that Zhukovskyy, who said he was reaching down to get a drink before the crash, was seen going over the center line.
+He said multiple witnesses would testify that Zhukovskyy, who said he was reaching down to get a drink before the crash, was seen going over the center line on U.S. Route 2 in Randolph, New Hampshire.

 McCormick said Zhukovskyy knew how dangerous heroin was because on May 5 that year, he had overdosed on the drug while on a fishing trip with his family and was revived by police, who administered an overdose reversal drug.

+“This wasn’t just an accident,” McCormick said.
+“This was criminal recklessness and criminal negligence.”

-Zhukovskyy’s lawyer, Steve Mirkin, said Zhukovskyy had taken the drugs on June 21, but he said there is no evidence that he was impaired at the time of the crash and that police did not make any observations in the hours afterward suggesting that he was impaired.
+Zhukovskyy’s lawyer, Steve Mirkin, said his client had taken the drugs on June 21, but he said there is no evidence that he was impaired at the time of the crash and that police did not make any observations in the hours afterward suggesting that he was impaired.

-He said the president of the Jarheads Motorcycle Club, Albert “Woody” Mazza, who led the pack of riders, came into contact with Zhukovskyy’s truck first and caused the crash.
-Mirkin said Mazza had been drinking and his blood-alcohol level was more than twice the legal limit of .08 in New Hampshire.
+He said the president of the Jarheads Motorcycle Club, Albert “Woody” Mazza, who led the pack of riders, lost control of his motorcycle, came into contact with Zhukovskyy’s truck first, and caused the crash.
+Mirkin said Mazza had been drinking and his blood-alcohol level was close to twice the legal limit of .08 in New Hampshire.

+“Drunk drivers kill,” Mirkin said.
+“Al Mazza was drunk.
+Vlad Zhukovskyy is not guilty of any of these charges.”

 The first witnesses who testified were drivers who approached the crash scene from both directions.
-They described seeing dead bodies, including one that was under a wheel of a flatbed trailer towed by the truck, debris from the motorcycles and the truck on fire.
+They described seeing dead bodies, including one under a wheel of a flatbed trailer towed by the truck, as well as debris from the motorcycles and the truck on fire.

-“It felt almost like coming upon a plane crash,” testified James Anderson.
-He also saw a brief confrontation with a motorcyclist and the person whom he believed to be the truck driver, yelling, ‘I’m going to kill you,’ before others came over to lead him away.

-One driver who was traveling a distance behind the truck, with at least one car in between, saw it swerving and come close to the center line, but couldn’t see if the truck touched or crossed the line.
-Corrine Jennings testified at one point she saw smoke and reached for her phone to call 911.
-As she was making her way around another car that had stopped, she saw the truck hitting motorcyclists.
+“You see these images on movies like ‘Saving Private Ryan,’” said Annie Barron, a nurse who was a passenger in a car behind the truck and got out to see if she could help anyone.
+“That’s what you saw — like limbs scattered around.”

+She said she stayed with a badly injured man and helped perform CPR when he stopped breathing, but was unable to revive him.

+“The thing that was immediately visible to me was a number of motorcyclists who were trying to dump their bikes and get out of the way,” he said, meaning to lay the motorcycles down.
+“I think it was a case of not feeling like there was anywhere to go.”

+On cross-examination, Piwowarski testified that a state trooper’s account that Piwowarski had seen the entire crash was a misstatement.

-Jurors visited the crash scene Monday and traced Zhukovskyy’s route from an auto dealership in Gorham along the crash site, about 10 miles (16 kilometers) away.
+Jurors visited the crash scene Monday and traced Zhukovskyy’s route from an auto dealership in Gorham to the crash site, about 10 miles (16 kilometers) away.

 The motorcyclists who died were from New Hampshire, Massachusetts and Rhode Island and ranged in age from 42 to 62.
 They were part of a larger group that had just left a motel along the highway and were headed to an American Legion Post in Gorham for a fundraiser.

-They were traveling east when they collided with the westbound truck, which was towing the empty trailer.
+They were traveling east when they collided with the westbound truck, which was towing an empty trailer.

-Killed were Edward and Jo-Ann Corr, a couple from Lakeville, Massachusetts; Michael Ferazzi, of Contoocook, New Hampshire; Albert Mazza, of Lee, New Hampshire; Desma Oakes, of Concord, New Hampshire; Daniel Pereira, of Riverside, Rhode Island; and Aaron Perry, of Farmington, New Hampshire.
+Killed were Mazza, of Lee, New Hampshire; Edward and Jo-Ann Corr, a couple from Lakeville, Massachusetts; Michael Ferazzi, of Contoocook, New Hampshire; Desma Oakes, of Concord, New Hampshire; Daniel Pereira, of Riverside, Rhode Island; and Aaron Perry, of Farmington, New Hampshire.

 Zhukovskyy, of West Springfield, Massachusetts, has pleaded not guilty to multiple counts of negligent homicide, manslaughter, driving under the influence and reckless conduct.
-He has been in jail since then.
+He has been in jail since 2019.

-Federal investigators said Zhukovskyy, who was returning from delivering vehicles for a Massachusetts transport company, regularly used drugs.

-Zhukovskyy himself told police that he had used both heroin and cocaine that morning, but that he was “fine and OK to drive” later that evening, authorities said.
+Zhukovskyy himself told police he had used both heroin and cocaine the morning of the accident, but that he was “fine and OK to drive” later that evening, authorities said.

 His lawyers have argued an independent analysis showed Mazza was drunk and was the one who hit the truck and caused the crash.
 Federal investigators found that some of the bikers and passengers were impaired by alcohol, but that it wasn’t the reason for the crash.

-Note: This story has been corrected to show defense lawyer Steve Mirkin said Albert Mazza’s blood-alcohol level was close to twice the legal limit, not more than the legal limit.